 (Recasts after meeting on economy ends)

-* Govt begins paying billions of dollars owed to rice farmers
+* Govt begins paying billions of dollars owed to rice

 * VAT, corporate, income tax cuts rolled over

 are moving fast to tackle economic problems caused by the

 absence of a proper government since December and are making it

 a priority to pay arrears owed to rice farmers, big supporters

 The military seized power on Thursday after nearly seven

 months of turmoil that hurt business confidence, halted much

 government spending and scared away tourists.
 The economy shrank